Payday is excited to team up with the Ashe County Line, a paper in rural Western North Carolina to cover elder care work organizing in the South.

 By Mike Elk, Ashe County Line

-To many, their work may appear unskilled—clothing, feeding, bathing, and monitoring basic medical care.
+To many, their work may appear unskilled-clothing, feeding, bathing, and monitoring basic medical care.
 But working with elderly people, especially those struggling with dementia, takes training and experience.
 Although the need for healthcare workers may increase, students applying for such jobs may decrease due to high training costs.
 Students who are passionate about nursing should search for free cna training support and career guides that can assist them in achieving their goal of becoming a nursing assistant.

 “People might not think it’s that difficult because it’s, ‘Oh, just give this person a bath,'” says Cody Darnell, a former CNA (certified nursing assistant) and now coordinator for the Community Paramedic Program at Ashe Services for Aging in West Jefferson, NC.
 “But to have the training to approach a person with dementia, [it’s] very extensive and it really takes a lot of time.
 You have to have a lot of techniques of redirection because you can make or break a client’s whole day based on how you approach them.”